This page was last updated on Oct. 19, 2023.

 Enter the private student housing developers—who buy properties near campus, evict the long-term tenants, and convert the neighborhood’s historic houses into dorm-like residences with “premium services”—marketing the apartments to college students at an enormous profit.

 Yet the high density violates zoning law, because the definition of “family” in the city’s Comprehensive Zoning Ordinance (CZO, Art.
 26.6) allows for only four unrelated persons per unit.
 This is one of the the most frequent zoning violations for private student housing.
 Other common violations include paving over front and side yards, and parking in front yards.

-Reporting these and other violations to Safety and Permits is an important tool against overdevelopment in our neighborhoods.
+Reporting these and other violations to Safety and Permits is potentially an important defense against overdevelopment in our neighborhoods.

 We are also concerned with issues of preservation in the partial-control Carrollton Historic District, and support the adoption of full-control districting.
 See more information about full- versus partial-control districting.

 About Town of Carrollton Watch

 Town of Carrollton Watch monitors and documents on this site the current development trends in the historic Carrollton neighborhood, including:

 - the purchase and conversion of local historic houses to private student housing

 - the displacement and eviction of long-term residents to house college students